mspass-team/mspass/docs/source/user_manual/parallel_processing.rst

 The final issue we need to cover in this section is what exactly is meant by the phrase "any suitable reduce function" at the end of the previous paragraph?
-To mesh with the reduce framework used by spark and dask a function has to satisfy the following rules (need a source):
+To mesh with the reduce framework used by spark and dask a function has to satisfy `the following rules<https://en.wikipedia.org/wiki/Reduction_operator>`_

 1. The first two arguments (a and b symbols in the example above) must define two instances of the same type that are to be combined in some way.
 2. The function must return an object of the same type as the inputs.
-3. The combination algorithm must be commutative.
+3. The combination algorithm must be commutative and associative.

-The commutative restriction arises because in a parallel setting a type reduce operation like a summation is done on multiple processors and eventually summed to a single output.
+The commutative and associative restriction arises because in a parallel setting a type reduce operation like a summation is done on multiple processors and eventually summed to a single output.
 Which processor does what part of the sum is completely determined by the scheduler so an order cannot be